jsnmrs/jasonmorris/posts/deck-dancing.md

 has: video
 category: bikes
 permalink: "{{ category }}/{{ title | slug }}/index.html"
+meta: "I built ramps, set up cameras on tripods, and then filmed myself riding bmx."
 ---

 I’m usually content shooting photos and video of other people.
 Sometimes I want to capture my own riding.
 Often that requires setting up the camera on a tripod and pressing record.